Visiting the wine country is a great side trip to do when you're in San Francisco. It's beautiful and the wineries are so much fun to visit.

 Driving up to Napa to explore the wineries and the charming wine country towns is a fun way to explore this beautiful area in a leisurely way.

-I always drive up in my own car when I visit Napa, but it's easy to rent a car to get up there on your own.
+I always drive up in my own car when I visit Napa, but you also have the option of renting a car to get up there on your own.

 I recommend checking out Discover Cars to find a good deal on a rental car.
 They cover the major car rental companies and offer a one-stop way of checking for the best prices and car availability.